RyanBusby/QC-Classification/README.md

 The data used to do this came from Bosch which is available [here](https://www.kaggle.com/c/bosch-production-line-performance/data).

 Only the numeric dataset was used in this project.
 That dataset is extremely sparse, 81% of it is null.
 In order to deal with this, the data was clustered based on the type of measurements each part received.
+Below is a explanation of how this is done, the code for this is in slice.py.

 ### clustering the sparse data